 IRMASAT 2019 and GD/PI process will be conducted at IRMA only for shortlisted candidates.
 IRMA provides IRMASAT Sample Paper.
 The IRMASAT Sample Paper 2019 download can be done from IRMA website.
 The IRMASAT practice paper 2019 download contains examples about the nature of questions in IRMASAT exam.

-This page, prepared by experts will guide you how to prepare for IRMASAT 2019 through the test preparation tips and sample questions.
+IRMASAT Sample paper download is available here also for practice purpose.
+The IRMSAT sample paper is prepared prepared by experts.
+It will guide you how to prepare for IRMASAT 2019 through the test preparation tips and questions in the IRMSAT sample paper.
 It contains details pertaining to various aspects of the online exam you are going to undertake and important instructions about related matters.
 You are advised to study the all the details carefully as it will help you prepare for IRMASAT 2019 – the test of Social Awareness...
 To check how the online test works click here

 IRMASAT: Key features

 - The on-line IRMASAT exam comprises 40 questions relevant to Issues of Social Concern.